 The search is over.
 After what seems like an eternity, you found the perfect candidate to join your team.
 He or she accepted your job offer and is excited to start in two weeks.
 So what you do next — your new hire orientation and training — will determine whether the employee is productive, happy and hangs around for the long-term.

 Purpose of New Hire Orientation

 Employee onboarding should be an important part of your recruitment and retention process.
 For the employee, a good new hire orientation process ensures they feel welcome, fully briefed on expectations, trained as needed and ready to succeed.
-For the company, it makes good business sense because it will
+And for the company, it makes good business sense.
+Here is why:

 - Save Money.
 Employees get up to speed much more quickly so costs associated with learning on the job are reduced.

 - Lessen Anxiety.
 The unknown is often stressful and can impede learning.
 When you provide guidelines for behavior and conduct, you take the guessing away.

 - Reduce Employee Turnover.
 When employees feel under-valued or not properly positioned to do their job, they won’t stick around.
-Orientation helps provide the tools and training necessary for their success.
+So, orientation helps provide the tools and training necessary for their success.

 - Save Time.
 The better the initial orientation and training, the less time co-workers or supervisors need to spend re-teaching the employee.
 A good how-to manual is also helpful!

 - Develop Realistic Job Expectations.
 The employee learns quickly what is expected of him/her and what to expect from others in the company, including leaders, supervisor and peers.

 8 Things New Hires Need to Know

 #1 – They Belong.
 You don’t need to wait for the first day to welcome them to the organization.
 Send out a welcome kit with information before their start date.
-Announce the new hire to your team so they are ready to welcome him/her too!
+Next, announce the new hire to your team so they are ready to welcome him/her too!
 Take the time to introduce him/her to other staff members.
-If they have a workspace, make sure it’s ready and welcoming too.
+Finally, if they have a work space, make sure it’s ready and welcoming too.